rhashimoto/proxy-script/README.md

 function call.
 The wrapper functions are called via random aliases so the untrusted code can't shadow them.

-For example, the transpiler converts this:
+For example, the transpiler converts this...

 ```javascript
 console.log('Hello, world!');